shiftavenue/azure-clientid-syncer/example/README.md

     ```bash
     az aks get-credentials --resource-group $RG --name $CLUSTER
     ```
+5. Install the helm chart with the values according to your managed identity and tenant.
+(An example can be found [here](example-values.yaml) and the general instraction are [here](../README.md#installation))
-5. (Optional) Create demo resources:
+6. (Optional) Create demo resources and test the setup:
     ```bash
     KV_NAME=test-kv-azure-clientid
     KV_ID=$(az keyvault create --resource-group $RG --location $LOCATION --name $KV_NAME --enable-rbac-authorization true --query id -otsv)